HerculesWS/Hercules/README.md

 Troubleshooting
 ---------------

-If you're having problems with starting your server, the first thing you should do is check what's happening on your consoles.
+If you are having problems with starting your server, the first thing you should do is check what's happening on your consoles.
 More often that not, all support issues can be solved simply by looking at the error messages given.